Mpume-lelo01/Mpume-lelo01/README.md

  IT Graduate from Rosebank College
  Based in Johannesburg, South Africa
- Passionate about AI, Machine Learning, and Systems Development
+ Passionate about AI, Data Analytics, and Systems Development
 📊 Currently in an AI & Machine Learning program at CAPACITI
  [Connect with me on LinkedIn](https://www.linkedin.com/in/nompumelelo-mkhabela-8aa563247)